Constraints on nonlocality in networks from no-signaling and independence: Introduction

-This naturally raises the question of finding the limits of possible correlations in networks, assuming only no-signaling and independence of the sources \cite{Lal,fritz2,Renou}.
-Here we investigate this question and derive limits on correlations, which we refer to as NSI constraints (no-signaling and independence).
-Surprisingly, we find strong NSI constraints even in networks featuring no inputs.
-Specifically, we consider the well-known triangle network, and show that (despite the absence of an input) one party could potentially still signal to others by locally changing the structure of the network.
-Next we prove that some of these NSI constraints are tight, by showing that they can be saturated by correlations from explicit ``trilocal'' models, in which the sources distribute classical variables.
-However, it seems that some of our NSI constraints cannot be saturated by trilocal models, which opens the possibility of having nonlocal (but nevertheless non-signaling) correlations in the triangle network.
-Finally, we conclude with a list of open questions
+\jd{Moving beyond quantum correlations,} this naturally raises the question of finding the limits of possible correlations in networks, assuming only no-signalling and independence of the sources \cite{Lal,fritz2,Budroni,wolfe,Renou,Weilenmann}.
+Here we investigate this question and derive limits on correlations, which we refer to as NSI constraints (no-signalling and independence). \jd{While our approach can in principle be applied to any network, we focus here on the well-known triangle network with binary outputs and no inputs, for which we obtain strong, and even tight NSI constraints.
+Specifically, we show that, despite the absence of an input, some statistics imply the possibility for one party to signal to others by locally changing (or not changing) the structure of the network.
+Formally, this amounts to \jd{considering} a specific class of so-called network inflations, as introduced in Ref. \cite{wolfe}, which we show can lead to general and strong NSI constraints.
+Moreover, we prove that some of our NSI constraints are in fact tight, by showing that they can be saturated by correlations from explicit ``trilocal'' models, in which the sources distribute classical variables.
+Interestingly, however, it appears that not all of our NSI constraints can be saturated by trilocal models, which opens the possibility of having nonlocal (but nevertheless non-signalling) correlations in the triangle network with binary outputs}.
+Finally, we conclude with a list of open questions.